 Find something that makes you happy and go for it.Zendaya

 Neutral Evil decisions

-The ideal situation for a Neutral Evil character is that they can get away with stealing the heirloom.
+The ideal situation for a Neutral Evil character is that they can get away with lifting the heirloom.
 Then they can keep their friendship and future opportunities for more thefts, but they also get the gold!